 Communication is one of the most important skills to have in your professional tool belt.
-Tone, the ability to be concise, and good listening skills are all important, but ultimately, words matter most.
-That’s why it’s important to recognize how your word choice can help you, and when it's holding you back.
+Your tone, the ability to be concise, and good listening skills are all important, but ultimately, words matter.
+That’s why it’s important to recognize how your word choice is helping you, and when it's holding you back.

 The words you use convey your experience, expertise, and confidence, all of which can greatly influence how you are treated and perceived at work.

 Here are four words that may be holding you back at work by conveying a lack of confidence (whether you realize it or not).
 If you regularly use any of these words in your written or verbal communication, we offer suggestions of what to say instead.

 Pro Tip: Sometimes, the best option is to drop the word completely!

 How it can hold you back: First, a clarification: We’re not talking about the word “just” as in “I just got back from vacation.”
 We’re talking about “I just wanted to say” or “I just think we should.”
 Using “just” to temper whatever bit of information comes next communicates a lack of confidence in the statement or in your grasp of the subject matter.

 What to say instead: Most of the time, you don’t have to say anything in its place.
 In other words, remove “just,” and the sentence can probably stand on its own.

 - Before: “Just keep in mind that we try to schedule volunteers for four shifts or fewer per month to avoid burnout.”